HeLoM: Hierarchical Learning for Whole-Body Loco-Manipulation by a Hexapod Robot: Abstract

 \section{Abstract}

-Robots in real-world environments are often required to move/manipulate objects comparable in weight to their own bodies.
-Compared to grasping and carrying, pushing provides a more straightforward and efficient non-prehensile manipulation strategy, avoiding complex grasp design while leveraging direct contact to regulate an object's pose.
-Achieving effective pushing, however, demands both sufficient manipulation forces and the ability to maintain stability, which is particularly challenging when dealing with heavy or irregular objects.
-To address these challenges, we propose \textbf{HeLoM}, a learning-based hierarchical whole-body manipulation framework for a hexapod robot that exploits coordinated multi-limb control.
-Inspired by the cooperative strategies of multi-legged insects, our framework leverages redundant contact points and high degrees of freedom to enable dynamic redistribution of contact forces.
-HeLoM's high-level planner plans pushing behaviors and target object poses, while its low-level controller maintains locomotion stability and generates dynamically consistent joint actions.
-Our policies trained in simulation are directly deployed on real robots without additional fine-tuning.
-This design allows the robot to maintain balance while exerting continuous and controllable pushing forces through coordinated foreleg interaction and supportive hind-leg propulsion.
+In nature, animals often need to move/manipulate objects comparable in weight/size to their own bodies.
+Compared to grasping and carrying, pushing provides a more straightforward and efficient non-prehensile manipulation strategy, avoiding complex grasp design while leveraging direct contact to regulate an object's pose during interaction.
+Achieving effective pushing, however, requires both sufficient manipulation capability and stable whole-body coordination, which is particularly challenging when dealing with heavy or irregular objects.
+To address these challenges, we propose \textbf{HeLoM}, a learning-based hierarchical whole-body manipulation framework for hexapod robots that exploits coordinated multi-limb control and is applicable to multi-legged robotic systems.
+Inspired by the cooperative strategies of multi-legged insects, our framework leverages multiple contact points and high degrees of freedom to enable efficient and dynamic whole-body coordination during object interaction.
+HeLoM's high-level planner plans pushing behaviors, while its low-level controller maintains locomotion stability and generates dynamically consistent joint actions.
+This design enables the robot to maintain balance while executing continuous and controllable pushing behaviors through coordinated foreleg interaction and supportive hind-leg propulsion.
 We validate the effectiveness of \textbf{HeLoM} through both simulation and real-world experiments.
-Results show that our framework can stably push boxes of varying sizes and unknown physical properties to designated goal poses in the real world.
+Results show that our framework can stably push objects of varying sizes and unknown physical properties to designated goal poses in the real world.